 Fortunately, there is hope.
 What if crop failure could be detected in advance, and necessary steps could be taken?
 Can there be a juxtaposition of traditional farming methods and innovative solutions like agri-drones to tackle the problems ailing the agricultural sector in India?
 Can drones become major players in the area of crop surveillance, thus leading to better chances of failure mitigation?
 We will explore all these opportunities in this article and try to see what the future has in store.

-Drones are unmanned aerial vehicles (also known as UAVs), which are used for surveillance in various industries.
+Drones are uncrewed aerial vehicles (also known as UAVs), which are used for surveillance in various industries.
 Till now, they were primarily used by companies working in industrial sectors such as mining and construction, army, and hobbyists.

 But now, drone technology is increasingly available for use in various sectors of agriculture as well.
 Though the technology is still nascent in India, many companies are trying so that it is easily available to Indian farmers and ready to be used to increase efficiency in agricultural production.